mihir8181/Arduino_geek_projects/12ch Relay control Using IR Remote/README.md

 ```

 The IRrecv class performs the decoding, and is initialized with enableIRIn().
 The decode() method is called to see if a code has been received; if so, it returns a nonzero value and puts the results into the decode_results structure.
 (For details of this structure, see the examples/IRrecvDump sketch.)
 Once a code has been decoded, the resume() method must be called to resume receiving codes.
+So, this sketch we are using to find IR code of each button you press on your remote controller.